Yildirim-AliD/C-Journey/README.md

 📂 **Path:** `06-Triangle-Validator/`
 📜 **Description:** This program checks whether three given numbers can form a valid triangle using the triangle inequality theorem.
 If the conditions are met, it prints Yes, a triangle can be formed with these 3 values.", otherwise, it prints "No, a triangle cannot be formed with these values.".

+---

+### 5️⃣ Average Calculator

+📁 **Path:** `05-Average-Calculator/`
+📜 **Description:** This program allows the user to enter numbers continuously and calculates their average.
+The user is asked whether they want to continue after each input.
+If the user enters 'Y' or 'y', they can continue; otherwise, the program prints the final average and exits.

+---

 This project is licensed under the **MIT License** – see the [LICENSE](LICENSE) file for details.